-BSR/PDA Standard 03-202x, Standard Practice for Quality Risk Management of Aseptic Processes

-221 5.
-Fundamental Principles of Quality Risk Management

-The following section provides the principles, concepts, and caveats on which this standard aseptic processing QRM method is based.
+212 213 BSR/PDA Standard 03-202x, Standard Practice for Quality Risk Management of Aseptic Processes 214 215 5.
+Fundamental Principles of Quality Risk Management 216 217 218 219 220 221 The following section provides the principles, concepts, and caveats on which this standard aseptic processing QRM method is based.
 Additional information and detail on these and other QRM principles may be found in PDA Technical Report No. 44 [7], Quality Risk Management for Aseptic Processes, Technical Report No. 54 - Implementation of Quality Risk Management for Pharmaceutical and Biotechnology Manufacturing Operations [12], Technical Report No. 90 Contamination Control Strategy Development [18], ICH Q9(R1) [6], and other suggested readings as described in the Bibliography/References section.

-This QRM method is a stepwise process which integrates the fundamentals of QRM principles as outlined in ICH Q9(R1) across the product lifecycle to enable continuous process improvement.
-It is an evidence-based approach to risk management that delivers data to support meaningful risk-based decision making while minimizing subjectivity and accounting for uncertainty, where limited data for operations with little to no operational history exists.
-This works well both as a predictive method and as a reactive method.

-233 Examples are provided throughout this document to aid the user in executing the individual steps.
-It is

-234 important to recognize that there are relatively few unequivocal examples when performing risk assessments.

-The scope of the assessment and the risk tolerance for each process/product/system under assessment will

-236 vary and therefore, the analysis.

-237 5.1 Basic Concepts

-Evaluation of risk is foundational to decision making and the knowledge management process.
+222 5.1 Basic Concepts 223 224 225 226 227 Evaluation of risk is foundational to decision making and the knowledge management process.
 Risk management planned and executed early in a product or process lifecycle allows for the implementation of robust controls that ensure the drug product meets the critical quality attributes.
 The objective of QRM is to ensure that safe medicines are delivered to patients.
 The objective of aseptic processing QRM is the prevention of contamination of sterile products.

-At the core of all risk assessments is the identification of hazards.
+228 229 230 231 232 233 234 At the core of all risk assessments is the identification of hazards.
 Hazards are the potential sources of harm.
 Harm is the impact that a realized hazard may have on the process, the patient, or product quality.
 The combination of harm and hazard are used to describe a set of circumstances broadly considered as "risks".
 Hazards as defined in QRM can be described as those events that can result in harm to the patient, as damage to health, including the damage that can occur from loss of product quality or availability.
 As such, hazards can refer to control failures, which are how product quality is protected.
 The risk assessment tool described in this standard presents hazards as control failures which could result in contamination.

-251 5.2 Risk Perception and Pre-determined Risks

-The use of risk management should provide valuable information needed to make transparent, objective, science-based and data driven decisions.
+235 5.2 Risk Perception and Pre-determined Risks 236 237 238 239 The use of risk management should provide valuable information needed to make transparent, objective, science-based and data driven decisions.
 An effective QRM approach is one where the method is performed with curiosity about and a sense of ownership of the system or process.
 Risk assessments should be performed in an environment where the discussion of risks is engaged freely, without judgement, or fear of blame.

-256 Properly applied QRM is beneficial but can be ineffective when used or applied incorrectly.
-The misuse and 257 misapplication of aseptic processing risk assessments are often the result of bringing pre-determined risks and outcomes to risk assessments in lieu of being curious about the potential risks and exploring the process objectively.

-Additional instances of misapplication, include using QRM to justify not following regulatory requirements or established specifications and basing assessment results on subjectivity and bias in lieu of scientific evidence, relevant knowledge, and data.

-Care should be taken to ensure that QRM is not used to justify a decision that was already made or justify poor aseptic practices or the outcome of such practices.
+240 241 242 Properly applied QRM is beneficial but can be ineffective when used or applied incorrectly.
+The misuse and misapplication of aseptic processing QRM are often the result of bringing pre-determined risks and outcomes to risk assessments.
+243 244 245 Additional instances of misapplication, include using QRM to justify not following regulatory requirements or established specifications and basing assessment results on subjectivity and bias in lieu of scientific evidence, relevant knowledge, and data.
+246 247 248 Care should be taken to ensure that QRM is not used to justify a decision that was already made or justify poor aseptic practices or the outcome of such practices.
 A risk assessment which has a pre-determined outcome will neither enable process improvement nor prevent failures.

-266 5.3 Critical View of Selecting Risk Assessment Tools
+249 5.3 Critical View of Selecting Risk Assessment Tools 250 251 252 The risk assessments methods should be objective, not biased or based on unfounded opinions.
+It should be selected to be applicable for the process being assessed; it should also be commensurate with the complexity of the process to be assessed.
+Formality in quality risk management is not a binary concept (i.e., formal /